crate/elasticsearch-inout-plugin/README.rst

     "export_cmd": ["gzip", ">", "/tmp/out"]

 The command to execute.
 Might be defined as string or as array.
+The content to export will get piped to Stdin of the command to execute.
-Some variable substitution is possible (see variables)
+Some variable substitution is possible (see Variable Substitution)

 export_file